Skip to content

 What it costs

-I don’t post flat prices, because they’d be wrong for your lot.
+We don’t post flat prices, because they’d be wrong for your lot.
 What drives the cost is real: how dense the brush is, how big the stems are, the terrain, and how easy it is to get equipment in and maneuver.
 A clean acre of light underbrush is quick.
 A tangled acre of mature scrub oak and greenbrier is a different job.

 Pinelands permits